fariasgvictor/monitoring-observability-poc/README.md

 ```

 Since this is only a PoC, the API is running on HTTP and you would be able to access its swagger via http://localhost:8080/swagger/index.html

+The metrics for the API can be found at http://localhost:1234/metrics